 Mettle has relationships with many other external organisations, from lending partners and product and market research companies to marketing agencies, and it’s often necessary to work with several of them on the same project.
 With Slack Connect, the company can gather all the right people in the right place.

 “If we’re having any technical problems,” Booth says, “if we want to iterate the product or, heaven forbid, if we’re having customer problems, we can actually reach out to people in a quick, smart way with Slack Connect.
 It’s great, because engineers don’t do email.
 This way, I get products to market in record time.”

 With Slack, Mettle is giving its customers the always-on service they expect.
 Internally, Slack is where collaboration happens and problems are solved.
-Dedicated social channels also help strengthen company culture; employees can have a virtual watercooler chat, while automated birthday reminders, custom emoji and the exchange of pet photos make work a lot more human.
+Dedicated social channels also help strengthen company culture; employees can have a digital watercooler chat, while automated birthday reminders, custom emoji and the exchange of pet photos make work a lot more human.